rachael-meinders/superstore/exploration/README_exploration.md

   Is this negative profit margin due to bad data?

-    - The data seems to be good.
-No extreme outliers are pulling the average up
+    - The data seems to be accurate.
+No extreme outliers are pulling the average
-    and Tables tend to cost more to ship- the average cost to ship is $92.76,
+    up and Tables tend to cost more to ship- the average cost to ship is $92.76,
     which is over 3 times higher than the average for other categories, $29.27
     - Info is not included on if the shipping cost is instead incurred by
     the customer.
 However, even if 100% of the avg shipping cost ($92.76)